tapframe/DogRescue/backend/README.md

 ## Email Configuration

-The application sends emails for volunteer application confirmations and status updates.
+The application sends emails for volunteer applications, adoption applications, and status updates.
 To configure email functionality:

 1. Create a `.env` file in the backend directory with the following email configuration: